WORLD: the Factory of Ideas and Experiments, began simply with an idea during a late night chat in a bus stop.

 The pair were also involved in Auckland’s music scene.
 Francis worked as a DJ at 95bFM (then known as Campus Radio) and together they organised a series of dance parties that brought together the nightclub and fashion worlds.

-It wasn’t long before they opened World boutique - a tiny space in Auckland’s Century Arcade.
+It wasn’t long before they opened WORLD boutique - a tiny space in Auckland’s Century Arcade at 5 High Street.
 They sold hats and t-shirts printed with their own slogans, and also stocked pieces by local designers and jewellers, including some early designs by Karen Walker.

 By 1990, the t-shirts were selling out so Denise and Francis moved to a larger space nearby at 18a High Street.
 They expanded their range to include brightly coloured denim.
 Most of their designs were unisex; the menswear was labelled as WorldMan.
 World designs were also stocked by Plume in Dunedin.